 Although you applied yourself in the practice of the view, meditation and conduct as described above, if you were unskillful in post-meditation’s conduct, and your vows and tantric commitments were damaged, impediments and obstacles will hinder your progress on the paths and spiritual stages in the short term, and ultimately you will certainly fall to the lowest hell called Incessant Pain.
 Therefore, it is extremely important to never be separate from vigilant mindfulness, not making any mistakes regarding the kind of conduct to accept and which to reject.

-1. In this context I have translated as “negative forces” the Tibetan word Dü (bdud), which is a translation of the Sanskrit mara.
+▲ Note 1.
+In this context I have translated as “negative forces” the Tibetan word Dü (bdud), which is a translation of the Sanskrit mara.
 In general, mara represents clinging to a self, and one’s attachment and involvement with the eight worldly concerns.
 Often mara is discussed in the context of the four maras, negative forces or demons (bdud bzhi).
 According to the Sutrayana tradition, the four demons are: the demon of the aggregates; of the passions; of death; and of the child of the gods.
 According to the Vajrayana tradition, the four demons are: the material demon; immaterial demon; demon of exaltation; and the demon of pride.
 The material demons refer to external phenomena, whether things or other beings who do us harm.
 The immaterial demons refer to the three poisons — anger, desire, and ignorance.
 The demon of exaltation refers to attachment to such things as inner spiritual experiences.
 The demon of pride — the root of all demons — is clinging to a self.
 For an excellent and detailed account of mara, see Sarah Harding’s introduction to and translation of Machik’s Complete Explanation, pp. 33-38, and pp. 117-122.
 Also see Patrul Rinpoché’s Words of My Perfect Teacher, pp. 297-307.
-[RETURN]
+[Return to text]

 Dudjom Jigdral Yeshe Dorje (1904 – 1987), the second Dudjom Rinpoche, was the head of the Nyingma lineage of Tibetan Buddhism.